ranftc/Processor/README.md

 Language: C

 Required to run program:
-- Understand the assigned Instruction Set requirements and exectuions, found in repository as a pdf.
+- Understand the assigned Instruction Set requirements and exectuions, found in Project.pdf.
 - mem_in.txt set of hexadecimal opcode values.
 - mem_out.txt is what the output file should look like.
 It's used for verification.
 - Opcode.c - MASK of all Opcodes used.